EpistasisLab/tpot/docs_sources/api.md

 Possible inputs are:
 <ul>
 <li>Python list, TPOT will use your custom population seeds,</li>
-<li>string , TPOT will use the path to a configuration file for customizing a set of pipelines used in the first generation, or</li>
+<li>string, TPOT will use the path to a configuration file for customizing a set of pipelines used in the first generation, or</li>
 <li>None, TPOT won't any population seeds</li>
 </ul>
+See the the <a href="../using/#customizing-tpots-starting-population">starting population configuration</a> section for more information and examples of how to create your own starting population.
 </blockquote>

 <strong>warm_start</strong>: boolean, optional (default=False)